Bruce Straley: Career

 Straley worked as a story consultant on Chained: A Victorian Nightmare (2018), a virtual reality theater experience.
 He was awarded the Vanguard Award at the Fun & Serious Game Festival in December 2019.
 After leaving the industry in 2017, Straley was unsure if he wanted to continue making games; however, after thinking more about the medium, an "idea kept following [him]".
-He and some friends began prototyping, and eventually decided to create a studio, Wildflower Interactive, which was announced in July 2022.
+He and some friends began prototyping, and eventually decided to create a studio, Wildflower Interactive, founded on March 11, 2021, and announced in July 2022.
 As studio director, Straley wants the studio to be "inclusive, equitable, and collaborative".
 It is operating in a fully remote work environment.